-"As you say, Monsieur," she said coquettishly.
+"Whatever you say, Monsieur," she replied coquettishly.
 "To be honest, I wouldn't care if I ever saw her again."

 * * *

-"Madame," Etienne announced with a commanding voice, "I leave this sweet young lady in your capable hands.
+"Madame," Etienne declared with a commanding voice, "I leave this sweet young lady in your capable hands.
 Give her whatever she wants and charge the lot to my account."